mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 I remember a specific instance with Morgan, one of Is It Keto's early writers.
 She often submitted work that used the [passive voice](https://www.grammarly.com/blog/passive-voice/), even though it violated the site's style guide.
 Annoyed, I'd often ask myself, "Why doesn't she care enough to catch these errors herself?"

-When Morgan and I began meeting over video chat, it became immediately apparent that she cared deeply about the quality of her work.
+When Morgan and I began meeting over video chat, it immediately became apparent that she cared deeply about the quality of her work.
 Passive voice was just her blind spot.
 And we all have blind spots for errors in our writing.
-My [editor](/editor) always criticizes my comma usage but I, don't have, any idea what she's talking, about.
+My [editor](/editor) always criticizes my comma usage but I, have no, idea what she's talking, about.

 Use these meetings as an opportunity to grow as a manager.
 Be open.
 Ask if there's anything about the workflow that makes it harder for them to do their best work.
 Is there anything you can do, as the client, to make the job more pleasant or efficient?
 Your freelancer might be doing unnecessary work because they mistakenly thought you wanted it that way.

-Recognize that meeting with you is work for your freelancer, so make it clear that you'll pay them for their time.
+Recognize that meeting with you is work for your freelancer, so let them know that you'll pay them for their time.

 ## When you find a good writer, invest in the relationship

 It probably took a long time to find a writer that matches your needs.
 Now, it's time to nurture the relationship so that it lasts as long as possible.

 Allow them to share in your mission.
 If the business is growing thanks to their writing, share those victories with your writer.
-It's motivating for them to see the impact of their work instead of feeling like they're trading articles for a paycheck every few weeks.
+It's motivating for them to see the impact of their work instead of feeling like they're cranking out thousands of words for a paycheck every few weeks.

 With one of my freelancers, I found that many of my suggestions parroted lessons I learned from [*The Elements of Style*](https://amzn.to/30cUr8y) (aka [*Strunk and White*](https://amzn.to/30cUr8y)).
 I asked her if it would be okay if I sent her a copy, and she happily agreed.
 Later on, she specifically mentioned that gift as something that made her value the job &mdash; it demonstrated that I was interested in and supportive of her long-term growth as a writer.